Testicular UltrasoundSkip to the navigation

 Testicular ultrasound is done to:

-- Evaluate a mass or pain in the testicles.
+- Check a mass or pain in the testicles.

-- Identify and monitor infection or inflammation of the testicles or epididymis.
+- Find or check on an infection or swelling of the testicles or epididymis.

-- Identify twisting of the spermatic cord cutting off blood supply to the testicles (testicular torsion).
+- Check for twisting of the spermatic cord.
+This problem cuts off blood supply to the testicles (testicular torsion).

-- Identify fluid in the scrotum (hydrocele), fluid in the epididymis (spermatocele), blood in the scrotum (hematocele), or pus in the scrotum (pyocele).
+- Check for fluid in the scrotum (hydrocele), fluid in the epididymis (spermatocele), blood in the scrotum (hematocele), or pus in the scrotum (pyocele).

-- Guide a biopsy needle for testicular biopsy when testing for infertility.
+- Guide a biopsy needle for a testicular biopsy.
+This may be done when testing for infertility.

-- Evaluate an injury to the genital area.
+- Check an injury to the genital area.